 Bake at 165C for 20 minutes, until the tops are golden.

 Traditional Mincemeat uses suet, which is definitely not a vegan ingredient.
 And pastry is a buttery haven.
 But that didn't put us off!
 In fact finding a great Vegan Mince Pie recipe wasn't hard at all.
-You've probably heard of Deliciously Ella who makes some amazing vegan recipes that are also wheat and sugar free.
-Her Mince Pie recipe is delightful.
+You've probably heard of Deliciously Ella who makes amazing vegan recipes that are also wheat and sugar free.
+Her Mince Pie recipe is delicious.

 Crunchy chocolate peppermint bark

 The type of chocolate you use in this recipe depends on what you prefer.
 Most dark chocolate is made without animal products - however some brands make their dark chocolate in the same factories as milk chocolate, so there is a chance of cross contamination.

 For a simple yet tasty bark you'll need